berkayselcuk/GWSTA---Trimming-Tutorial/adaptor_trimming.md

 3. Submit job and state the results.

 **Third Part: Remove Adapters Given In A Text File**
+1. Go to the cutadapt user guide and perform the first part by using "adapters.fa" in your directory.

 ### Useful Links
 Cutadapt User Guide: